-The Parachicos are a vital part of a traditional annual celebration in the town of Chiapa de Corzo in the state of Chiapas that dates back several centuries.
+The Parachicos are a vital part of a traditional annual celebration in the small town of Chiapa de Corzo in the state of Chiapas, that dates back several centuries.
 The fiesta as it is celebrated today is a combination of ancestral native traditions with customs that developed during the colonial period.
 The festival's prehispanic roots are evident in the decorations, costumes, foods and music, which are all created with traditional materials.

 The Legend of the Parachicos

 There are several different versions of the story that tells of the origins of the Parachicos, but most of them have many of the same elements.
 According to local legend, during the colonial period, María de Angulo, a wealthy Spanish woman, had a son who was ill and unable to walk.
 She traveled to Chiapa de Corzo, which at that time was known as Pueblo de la Real Corona de Chiapa de Indios, with the hope of finding a cure for her son.
 An herbalist told her to take her son to bathe every day for nine days in the water at Cumbujuyu, a nearby natural spring.
 The woman followed the advice, and her son was healed.